- What Is Peanut Oil?

 #2 Liver Disease

 Type 2 diabetes presents as obesity, insulin resistance, and hyperinsulinemia.
-High-carb diets cause diabetes.
-Low carb ketogenic diets may reverse it[*].
+High-carb diets may contribute to diabetes, low-carb ketogenic diets may help reverse it[*].

 Instead of choosing PUFAs, use these tips to find the right cooking oils for you: